11+ Brilliant Things To Do In Burlington VT For Zythophiles

 Barn under renovation, Shelburne Farms, VT

-People are drawn to Shelburne Farms for all kinds of reasons; its history, its celeb-designed landscape, to walk the 10 miles of trails, to eat in the Inn’s restaurant or stay overnight.
+People are drawn to Shelburne Farms for all kinds of reasons; its history, its celeb-designed landscape, to walk the 10 miles of trails, to take a guided tour, to eat in the Inn’s restaurant, or to stay overnight.
 But mostly to bring children to the Farm Barn to see and interact with the animals.
-Open mid-May to mid-Oct, daily 10-4, $8 adults, $5 kids, 1.5 hour tours additional $3.

 Fleming Museum, University of Vermont, Burlington VT

-Larger inside than it looks from the outside, this accessible encyclopedic museum provides bite size exposure to the greats.
+Larger inside than it looks from the outside, the Fleming Museum of Art at the University of Vermont offers an accessible though bite-sized exposure to the greats.

 Enter through a soaring Victorian Era space, with magnificent arched windows.
 Then continue into the museum’s original entrance – a Greek Revival white marble rotunda with glamorous double staircase to the galleries above.

 You’ll find antiquities, Native American artifacts, and European Art.
-The modern collection includes Warhole, Roachenberg, Jasper Johns, Robert Indiana’s LOVE, and Lichtenstein among others.
-Open Labor Day to mid-May, Tues, Thurs, Fri.
-10-4, Wed 10-7, Sat/Sun noon-4. $5 adults, $3 kids.
+The modern collection includes Warhol, Rauschenberg, Jasper Johns, Robert Indiana’s LOVE, and Lichtenstein among others.

 ECHO, Burlington VT